Frando/kappa-core/README.md

 When calling `kappa.use()` a new *Flow* is created.
 A Flow is the combination of a source and a view - where the data flows from the source into the view.
 The `Flow` object is passed to sources and views in their `open` handler.
 It has this public API:

 * `flow.name`: (string) A name that uniquely identifies this flow within the Kappa core.
 * `flow.update()`: Signal to the flow that the source has new data available.
-Youwant to call this from a source when the source has new data.
+You want to call this from a source when the source has new data.
 If the Kappa core is not paused, this will cause the `pull` handler to be called.
 * `flow.ready(cb)`: Calls `cb` (with no arguments) when this flow has finished processing all messages. `cb` is called immediately if the flow is already finished.
 * `flow.getState()`: Get the current indexing state.
 Returns an object:
     ```javascript